China–Niger relations: Economic relations

 According to the Commercial Counselor's Office of the Chinese Embassy in Niger, because Niger's export commodities were not diversified enough to meet the needs of the Chinese market, Niger once recorded zero exports to China, resulting in a trade surplus.
 Therefore, in 2004, China promised not to impose tariffs on the least developed countries in Africa, hoping to encourage Niger to export goods to China.

-Political relations
+Sovereignty issues

 Niger follows the one China principle.
 It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
 It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.

 Cultural relations

 In addition to economic and trade cooperation, China and Niger have also signed a cultural and educational cooperation agreement.
 In 2008, 223,000 Nigeriens went to China to study, more than the number of Chinese students studying abroad that year.
 In 2010, China Radio International officially began broadcasting French and Hausa programs in the Nigerien cities of Agadez, Maradi and Zinder.

 Niger participated in the 2010 Shanghai World Expo in China.
 Its pavilion was located in the African Pavilion with the theme of "Controlling Urban Expansion and Promoting Urban Development".
 The pavilion displayed Niger's cultural relics and handicrafts, and also introduced the country's agricultural and urbanization development.
 Although Niger experienced a military coup in the same year, causing chaos, the person in charge of the Niger exhibition area said that the determination to participate in the World Expo would not waver.